ThERESA: Three-Dimensional Eclipse Mapping with Application to Synthetic JWST Data: METHODS

 Finally, we integrate over the planet at the observation geometry of each time in the light curves.
 The visibility $V$ of each cell, computed prior to modeling to save computation time, is the integral of the area and incident angles combined with the blocking effect of the star, given by

 where $d$ is the projected distance between the center of the visible portion of a grid cell and the center of the star, defined as

 $x_p$ is the $x$ position of the planet, $x_s$ is the $x$ position of the star, $y_p$ is the $y$ position of the planet, and $y_s$ is the $y$ position of the star, calculated by \texttt{starry} for each observation time.
+These positions include the effect of inclination.
 We multiply the planetary emission grid by $V$ and sum at each observation time to calculate the planetary light curve.
 Like the 2D fit, we repeat this process in MCMC to fully explore parameter space.
 Due to model complexity, traditional least-squares fitting does not converge to a good fit, so we rely on MCMC for both model optimization and parameter space exploration.